McGuinness will not contest the March election

 McGuinness, of the Sinn Fein party, last week stepped down as minister in protest of the handling of an energy program by the Democratic Unionist Party (DUP).
 That decision prompted a snap Northern Ireland Assembly election that is due to be held on March 2.

-released Thursday, McGuinness said he had originally planned to step down in May.
+In a statement released Thursday, McGuinness said he had originally planned to step down in May.

 “Unfortunately, my health and the current crisis have overtaken this time frame and I am stepping down from my role to make way for a new leader of Sinn Fein in the North,” McGuinness said.